Thursday, 20 August 2026

 1 September 2025 A few days lazing in Mauritius

-Once we located our private transfer we hit the road.
-The one hour drive to the resort was during Friday afternoon rush hour and fortunately we were moving in the opposite direction to most other commuters.
+Once we located our private transfer, we hit the road.
+The one-hour drive to the resort was during Friday afternoon rush hour, and fortunately, we were moving in the opposite direction to most other commuters.
 Driving seems a bit hectic, and there was a lot of tooting, but nothing like Italy or Vietnam!

-Entering the Intercontinental Resort Balaclava … if you reread this we were not wearing balaclavas, it is just the name of the area.
-Anyway, on entry the lobby is wide with sofas to sit and check in, but best of all is the magnificent view over the water and we arrived just before the sun was setting.
+Entering the Intercontinental Resort Balaclava … ,if you reread this we were not wearing balaclavas, it is just the name of the area.
+Anyway, on entry, the lobby is wide with sofas to sit and check in, but best of all is the magnificent view over the water, and we arrived just before the sun was setting.

-There are four restaurants available for dinner and our package includes breakfast and dinner.
+There are four restaurants available for dinner, and our package includes breakfast and dinner.
 We have tried the Asian, Mediterranean (for lunch and dinner) and the Indian.
 We will give the fourth, a buffet, a miss.
-The food has been the best so far on holiday and tonight we have booked into the Indian for our final dinner as the food there was really delicious and a bit different.
+The food has been the best so far on holiday, and tonight we have booked into the Indian for our final dinner as the food there was really delicious and a bit different.

-They do have Heineken, but the wine by the glass is a bit ordinary, however it does come out of a bottle and not a cask!
+They do have Heineken, but the wine by the glass is a bit ordinary, however, it does come out of a bottle and not a cask!

 The population is predominantly Indian Mauritians, at around 67-68%, followed by Creoles (of mixed African and European descent) at about 27-28%, and smaller percentages of Sino-Mauritians (Chinese origin) and Franco-Mauritians (European descent).

-Usually the umbrellas are colourful, but because it is winter here they are white to resemble snow!
+Usually the umbrellas are colourful, but because it is winter here, they are white to resemble snow!

 The famous red church